-Trowel applications normally use a thicker consistency (think of cake batter) than paint-on or dipping applications (think soup).
+Trowel and roller applications normally use a thicker consistency (think of cake batter) than brush-on or dipping applications (think soup).

-Note that, where the paving elements are particularly light in colour or prone to absorption, it might be better to use a white cement rather than an ordinary Portland as this will minimise any risk of discolouration.
+Note that when using a 'home made' slurry primer where the paving elements are particularly light in colour or prone to absorption, it might be better to use a white cement rather than an ordinary Portland as this will minimise any risk of discolouration.